Ready for your jaw to drop?

 But it’s worth the effort to build the audience.
 Once you have your audience, you can start earning revenue with ads, live shows, merchandise and even by offering live shows.
 There are podcasters who earn over six figures a month off of their podcasts.

-These are just a few of the ways you can earn money as a solopreneur.
+These are just a few solo business ideas.
 And like we mentioned earlier, self-employment is a choose-your-own-adventure.
 You don’t have to just stay in one lane.
 You can earn money in one or all of these ways!

 For example, Solo Biz Summit Speaker, Mark Asquith earns money as a podcaster and as a podcast coach.
 Another Solo Biz Summit speaker, Shaunta Grimes, is a blogger and course creator.